ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ## Go further

-Visit the [Github examples repository](https://github.com/ovh/public-cloud-databases-examples/tree/main/databases/cassandra) to find how to connect to your database with several languages.
+Visit the [Github examples repository](https://github.com/ovh/public-cloud-databases-examples/tree/main/databases/cassandra) to find how to connect to your database with several languages. //NOT EXISTING FOR MKS, TO BE CREATED

 Visit our dedicated Discord channel: <https://discord.gg/ovhcloud>.
 Ask questions, provide feedback and interact directly with the team that builds our databases services.